 Though The Story of Jesus has primary appeal to children and youth, the impact often overflows to family members of all ages as they become curious and absorb the message of the Gospel, as well.

-It costs just 10 cents on average to print and distribute a copy of The Story of Jesus of another family somewhere in the developing world.
+It costs pennies to print the Story of Jesus in another language for use in the developing world.
 Individual donors are buying copies for an entire village.
 Others are giving enough to supply all the churches in a country.
 How many people will you reach through your support for The Story of Jesus?